Production of Chern-Simons bosons in decays of mesons: Chern-Simons model

 It is convenient to rewrite the coefficients before operators of dimension-6 as $C_Y/\Lambda_Y^2=C_1/v^2$ and $C_{SU(2)}/\Lambda_{SU(2)}^2=C_2/v^2$, where $C_1=c_1+{\rm i} c_{1{\rm i}}$ and $C_2=c_2+{\rm i} c_{2{\rm i}}$ are dimensionless coefficients, $v$ is the vacuum expectation value of the Higgs field.
 In this case Lagrangians \eqref{L1}, \eqref{L2} after the electroweak symmetry breaking generate Lagrangian of three fields interactions \eqref{Lcs} with coefficients in unitary gauge:

 In \cite{Alekhin:2015byh} it was pointed out that from dimension-6 operators \eqref{L1}, \eqref{L2} follows $c_z/c_\gamma=\tan\theta_W$.
 However, we see from relations \eqref{L7} -- \eqref{L9} that ratio $c_z/c_\gamma$ depends on two unknown parameters $c_{1{\rm i}}$ and $c_2$.
 It is evident that the ratio of these quantities has a simple form only in the particular case when the real part of the parameter $C_2$ is zero ($c_z/c_\gamma=-\tan\theta_W$), or the imaginary part of the parameter $C_1$ is zero ($c_z/c_\gamma=\cot\theta_W$).
-It is also interesting that the real part of parameter $C_1$ (parameter $c_1$) is not included into \eqref{L7} -- \eqref{L9}.
+As one can see, relations \eqref{L7} -- \eqref{L9} allow us to write a relation between the real part of parameter $C_2$ and $c_z$, $c_\gamma$ that gives $\Theta_{W1}=\cos^2\theta_W(c_z+\tan\theta_W c_\gamma)$.
+It is also interesting that the real part of parameter $C_1$ (parameter $c_1$) is not included into \eqref{L7} -- \eqref{L9} and the imaginary part of parameter $C_2$ (parameter $\Theta_{W2}$) is an independent parameter.